Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/spring-petclinic-microservices/docs/04-deploy-apps.md

 # Deploy the Container Apps

-Once the Azure Container Apps created, we can go to deploy the Spring Boot application to the created apps.
+Once the Azure Container Apps created and connect to the database, we can go to deploy the Spring Boot application to the created apps.
+Every time you modify the application code, you can rerun the steps in this tutorial to deploy the changes.

 ## Expected results
 This documentation guides how to deploy the PetClinic microservices.